String Quartet No. 1 (Hill): Structure

 The first movement is a sonata form.
-Its first subject (in B-flat major) consists of two parts: a slow (Moderato) and a fast (Allegro), both played twice.
+Its first subject (in B♭ major) consists of two parts: a slow (moderato) and a fast (allegro), both played twice.
 They reappear in the development section and in the reprise.
-The second theme (Cantabile) is in F major.
-At the end of the movement it is repeated in B-flat major.
+The second theme (cantabile) is in F major.
+At the end of the movement it is repeated in B♭ major.
 Both the exposition and the reprise close with a new statement of the initial slow theme.

 The Waiata is a scherzo with a trio.
 Both themes are Māori: a barbaric Haka Dance and a graceful Poi Dance.
 The main section is in F major, while the trio is in D major.

 The Tangi is also based on a Māori.
-It is a sorrowful melody in G minor with a contrasting middle section in fast tempo (Con moto).
+It is a sorrowful melody in G minor with a contrasting middle section in fast tempo (con moto).
 This movement ends with a brief coda.

-Just like the opening movement, the Finale is laid out in a sonata form (in B-flat major) with a second subject first stated in F major.
-It is the longest movement of the quartet and its coda (Animato) provides a splendid conclusion for the whole piece.
+Just like the opening movement, the finale is laid out in a sonata form (in B♭ major) with a second subject first stated in F major.
+It is the longest movement of the quartet and its coda (animato) provides a splendid conclusion for the whole piece.